Wage theft

+Wage theft by jurisdiction

 Wage theft in the United States

 Annual value of different forms of theft in the U.S., expressed in billions of US dollars.
 Figures are from the FBI's Uniform Crime Reports for 2012.

 According to some studies, wage theft is common in the United States, particularly against low wage workers, including citizens and undocumented immigrants.
-The Economic Policy Institute reported in 2014 that survey evidence suggests wage theft costs US workers billions of dollars a year.
 Some rights violated by wage theft have been guaranteed to workers in the United States in the 1938 Fair Labor Standards Act (FLSA).

 In 2019, the U.S. Department of Labor cited about 8,500 employers for taking about $287 million from workers, but they rarely punish repeat offenders, which "perpetuates income inequality, hitting lowest-paid workers hardest."
-A 2023 study showed that a significant amount of wage theft goes unreported because employees may not fully understand what constitutes wage theft, or they fear reprisals.
+2023 studies showed that a significant amount of wage theft goes unreported because employees may not fully understand what constitutes wage theft, or they fear reprisals, and so most of the theft, estimated at $50 billion per year, is not recovered.